-Resistance Thermometers (Pt100, RTD, PRT) 1.5 and 2.0mm diameter sensors ideal for precision temperature measurements where minimal displacement and a fast response is required Swaged Tip
+Resistance Thermometers (Pt100, RTD, PRT) Fast response 1.5 and 2.0mm diameter sensors ideal for precision temperature measurements with minimal displacement Swaged Tip

-Resistance Thermometers (Pt100, RTD, PRT) Fast response RTD sensors ideal for industrial and other applications Autoclave
+Resistance Thermometers (Pt100, RTD, PRT) Rugged RTD sensors ideal for fast response in industrial and other applications Autoclave

 Resistance Thermometer Materials and Theory